 A comprehensive beginner-friendly course that covers a large amount of information and requires no prior experience with any programming language or statistics.

-Available on Udemy, Data Science Course 2020: Complete Data Science Bootcamp is a comprehensive data science course that consists of 471 lectures.
+Available on Udemy, Data Science Course 2022: Complete Data Science Bootcamp is a comprehensive data science course that consists of 471 lectures.
 The lectures include almost 30 hours of on-demand video, 90 articles, and 154 downloadable resources.
+While the course is not new and we first covered it back in 2020, it has been updated for 2022 with new learning materials.

 As part of this course, students can expect to learn in-demand data science skills, such as Python and its libraries (like Pandas, NumPy, Seaborn, and matplotlib), machine learning, statistics, and Tableau.